 In this post, we’ll show you how to use Getsitecontrol website form builder and how to customize your online forms for better results.

 Let’s start with a short overview of the form creation process.

 How to create a website form in Getsitecontrol

-- Choose the template based on your initial goal and click the Choose & customize button.
+Choose the template based on your initial goal and click the Continue → button.

-- The Content tab is where you edit the copy and decide which field types you might need to collect the necessary information.
-Feel free to use templates for inspiration and time-saving purposes.
-For example, if you’re creating a contact form, the templates include a callback form, a complaint form, a job application form, and more.
+The Content tab is where you edit the copy and decide which field types you might need to collect the necessary information.
+Feel free to check out the gallery of pre-designed form templates if you want to save time and use a ready-made solution.

 Now that you’ve created an online form, there are 3 more tabs in Getsitecontrol dashboard to help you tailor it to your needs.
 Below, we’ll go over the customization features available and show some examples of custom forms created with Getsitecontrol.

 Getsitecontrol feature set helps you create an online form that looks appealing and is displayed to the right audience.
 To give you a better idea of its capabilities, let’s see how exactly you can customize each form.